Donrwalsh/donrwalsh.github.io/NOTES.md

 Not much exciting to report.
 Chatting with some recruiters and doing initial tech screens.
 I'm getting a little tired of linked lists though, might pivot to hash tables soon.

+### 12/9/25

+This weekend I had an interesting idea that I'm playing around with this week.
+I'm a big fan of the Final Fantasy series and I recently picked up a Steam Deck and the entire mainline game library.
+I've since been picking away at the games and I figured it'd be fun to track my progress through this task on a sub-page of this site!
+Steam has an API that I can use to obtain details about my progress through games (via achievements), but this requires an API key so I can't just make the API calls in the javascript of my site.
+Instead, I opted to set them up running through Github Actions which allows for obfuscating secret information.

+The way I've got this setup is the github action workflow that I use to create my github pages now performs a suite of API calls to grab user stats and game schemas for each of the games that I've designated as a member of 'the list'.
+The response to these calls are combined together into two different json files that are placed in the `./_data` folder prior to building the site.
+Then the page that works with this data `ff.html` is built as though those json files are already present and boom, I have a working page that does what I want and my API key is safe and secure.
+Pretty cool, and only took me a couple of hours to put together!
+Shout-out to Github Actions for being easy to use.

+Now I'm messing around with the different data payloads and manipulating them to show the data I want.
+So far, I've had to deal with pretty odd naming conventions for the games but that was solved with a simple mapping yaml file.
+Other than that it's mostly been a matter of cozying up with the structure of the data and getting it to display things the way I want them to be displayed.
+I've got some work that I didn't commit from yesterday that has the page show a list of (proper) game names and then a readout of achievements completed out of total achievements.
+Thinking maybe some accordion structure from here?

 ## TODO:

 - [ ] Front page image is too large.
 Didn't load once for me, awkwardly.